VasanthaClement/mytestpagetwt/another_page.md

 A message in a bottle is a form of communication in which a message is sealed in a container, such as a glass bottle, and released into a body of water, such as the sea.

-## Prerequisites Before you begin, make sure you're within walking distance of the sea.
+## Prerequisites Before you begin,

+Make sure you're within walking distance of the sea.
 Then, gather the following things: - A glass bottle with a lid

 - A piece of parchment that can be rolled up to fit inside the glass bottle